andreasthoelke/dotvim/help.md

 ## Git control of Config files

 ## do-next

+brew install fzf
+ ~/.vim/plugin/file-manage.vim#/Use.%20BLines,%20Lines.?.,
+To use fzf in Vim, add the following line to your .vimrc: set rtp+=/opt/homebrew/opt/fzf

 https://alexpearce.me/2016/02/managing-dotfiles-with-stow/

 vs code command line options - jump to cursor lock in vscode and back to nvim